Brazil – Smart Project in Florianopolis

 Brazil – Florianopolis, 7th of July 11pm.

 But let’s go back to the July night, the night of my arrival.
-Even though there have been initial communication issues, at last around midnight I could let myself fall into the backseat of a girl’s car who was working for AIESEC.
-Her friend was warmly smiling at me, unfortunately though, after I asked her with the Portuguese I learned, if she spoke English, she shook her head.
+Even though there have been initial communication issues I was well-received.
+At last around midnight I could let myself fall into the backseat of a girl’s car who was working for AIESEC.
+Her friend was warmly smiling at me.
+Unfortunately though, after I asked her with the Portuguese I learned, if she spoke English, she shook her head.

-Over the course of my stay, I learned to love and study the language, but for now all I could do was to give her a kind smile back and lean back into my seat.
-The first few days were an emotional rollercoaster, as I already joined on Day one my first Brazilian festival (yes, it was amazing), but somebody unfortunately got a hand of my purse.
+Over the course of my stay, I learned to love and study the language.
+But for now all I could do was to give her a kind smile back and lean back into my seat.
+The first few days were an emotional rollercoaster.
+I already joined my first Brazilian festival (yes, it was amazing), but unfortunately my purse got stolen.
 Thus, as my phone was in there, early on my communicative abilities were rather restricted.
 In any way, I could comfort myself with the thought of having learned early on to keep an eye on my stuff.

 From the AIESEC website’s description I could not gain much information on what I would ultimately do, other than that it had to do with marketing.
 So, before arriving at my workplace I tried not to form too high expectations.
 How much the work would eventually exceed my expectations, I could not remotely have imagined.

-The property of the childcare centre was in the middle of a favela but compared to its surroundings it was beautifully constructed.
-It had a playground, a gym and a building with classes and reading rooms, a common room to play games and gather around, and a cafeteria.
+The property of the childcare centre was in the middle of a favela.
+Compared to its surroundings it was beautifully constructed.
+It had a playground, a gym and a building with classes and reading rooms.
+Further, there were a common room to play games and gather around, and a cafeteria.
 The stage in the common room was perfect for children to show their talents from Judo, to traditional Brazilian dancing, singing or playing instruments.
-My favourite place became to be the garden where teachers would often take children to water the banana trees, the lettuce or the basil bed.
+My favorite place became the garden where teachers would take children to water the banana trees, lettuce or basil.

-Most of the teachers were going on vacation for the next few weeks, so our team’s task – we were about 12 volunteers – was to organise activities and games for the approximately 100 children between 5 and 17 years old in the centre.
-Moreover, I had the task with another volunteer to take pictures and videos of the kids to create marketing content to post on their social media.
+Most of the teachers were going on vacation for the next few weeks.
+So our team’s task – we were about 12 volunteers – was to organize activities and games for the approximately 100 children between 5 and 17 years old in the centre.
+Moreover, I had the task to take showcasing material of the kids.
+We used this to create marketing content to post on their social media.

-My experience in Brazil included plenty of unforgettable, warm and heartfelt moments that it is pretty much impossible to put it into so little words.
-From climbing stone walls and jungles at Lagoinha do Leste or visiting the Iguaçu Waterfalls (275 to be specific) in Argentina, to dancing all night Samba in my neighbourhood Sambaqui.
+My experience in Brazil included plenty of unforgettable, warm and heartfelt moments.
+It is pretty much impossible to put it into so little words.
+From climbing stone walls and jungles at Lagoinha do Leste or visiting the Iguaçu Waterfalls (275 to be specific) in Argentina.
+Even to dancing all night Samba in my neighbourhood Sambaqui.
 But there are indeed a few days which have shaped me most significantly.

-Towards the end of my stay in Brazil the manager of the childcare centre invited us to her home to celebrate the successful weeks with self-made cocktails (Caipirinha with cachaça in Brazil is a must), and traditional Brazilian food.
-Memories and hugs have been shared, songs were sung in various languages, and tears of joy and love ran throughout the evening.
-Since three other volunteers and I decided to take the next morning’s 6am flight to Rio de Janeiro, it probably would have been smart to go home after that, to get a few hours of sleep and then drive to the airport.
+Towards the end of my stay in Brazil the manager of the childcare centre invited us to her home to celebrate the successful weeks.
+We celebrated with self-made cocktails (Caipirinha with cachaça in Brazil is a must), and traditional Brazilian food.
+Together, we shared memories and hugs, sang together in various languages, and cried tears of joy and love.
+With three other volunteers, I decided to take the next morning’s 6am flight to Rio de Janeiro.
+It probably would have been smart to go home, get a few hours of sleep and drive to the airport.
 To cut things short caipirinhas can make you happier, but not necessarily smarter.
 Instead, we joined one of the local teachers, to continue the party at his house.

 But, to my own surprise, last minute we managed to get to the airport.
-As we landed in Rio and took a cab into the centre – a little sleep-deprived I will admit – I was completely in awe how stone walls, and huge buildings with colourful graffiti art combined with mountain chains and tropical flora in every single corner of the city build such a beautiful whole.
-Rio was, of course, an adventure on its own, and next to the obvious tourist attractions (Christo Redentor, Pão de Açúcar, Copacabana etc.) what I can recommend is to visit the botanic garden.
+As we landed in Rio and took a cab into the centre – a little sleep-deprived I will admit – I was completely in awe.
+The stone walls, and huge buildings with colourful graffiti art combined with mountain chains and tropical flora in every single corner of the city build such a beautiful whole.
+Rio was, of course, an adventure on its own.
+Next to the obvious tourist attractions (Christo Redentor, Pão de Açúcar, Copacabana etc.) what I can recommend is to visit the botanic garden.

-But what surprised me most, was how much I missed the group and sharing jokes and laughs with each and every one of them.
-So, it was no surprise that as soon as we landed back in Florianopolis we took the next cab to drive to our favourite bar and meet the others and greeted them with warm hugs and beaming smiles.
+But what surprised me most, was how much I missed the group.
+Sharing jokes and laughs with each and every one of them.
+So, it was no surprise that as soon as we landed back in Florianopolis we took the next cab to drive to our favourite bar and meet the others.

 …this volunteering experience created altogether a really warm and loving place in my heart for Brazil and its people.
 I have learned what should be at the core of my existence (health, relationships and learning) and how I want to contribute to a better future for not only my potential children but the children of the world.
 Doubtlessly, there have also been challenging moments, which lead me to struggle and re-think where I stand and what person I want to be.
 But altogether, this experience has done an amazing job in guiding me in the right direction.